Partial repeal of the subsequent children provisions

-- partially repealing the provisions for the vast majority of subsequent children – with the provisions retained only for the small number of cases where the parent has a conviction for the murder, manslaughter or infanticide of a child in their care
+The Bill will partially repeal the provisions for the vast majority of subsequent children – with the provisions retained only for the small number of cases where the parent has a conviction for the murder, manslaughter or infanticide of a child in their care.

 Cabinet also noted that further work was required to provide additional support to parents and whānau who are not in a position to provide long term care for their child or young person.
 This was intended to support these parents and whānau to heal following child removal and to reduce risk for possible future children.

 Work has been undertaken to shape and cost these additional supports, which are intended to be co-designed with communities and delivered by iwi, Māori, and community providers.
 Oranga Tamariki is currently investigating options to fund this new support.

 Cabinet paper - Oranga Tamariki Amendment Bill: Approval for Introduction

 Cover sheet - Oranga Tamariki Amendment Bill - Approval for Introduction

 Cabinet paper – Taking a child and whānau-centred approach to subsequent children

 SWC-20-MIN-0103 – Cabinet Social Wellbeing Committee Minute

 CAB-20-MIN-0352 – Cabinet Minute